ga-dc/outcomes/roadmap/week08/readme.md

 * What code did you write / use?
 * How did you fit the model?
 * How did you validated the model?
-* How did you know the results make sense?
+* How did you know the results would make sense?
 * How did you visualize the results?
 * How you would communicate the results to others?
 * What did you learn?